bee-anchor/yoga/README.md

 * Stores capabilities for running appium tests locally, add these as required.
 There is an example one in `resources`

 ## Run framework tests
-These are pytest tests, run the pytest command in the faf root directory:
+These are pytest tests, run the pytest command in the yoga root directory:
 ```
-cd /faf
+cd /yoga
 pytest
 ```

 # Writing tests

 You can write tests it whatever way you want, for the test runner you are using.
-Some libraries are installed as part of faf which you will find useful:
+Some libraries are installed as part of yoga which you will find useful:
 * colorama - allows you to colour text on the console
 * assertpy - more powerful assertion library which will give you useful error messages when assertions fail
 * pdbpp - a better python debugger that will automatically be used in place of pdb - it has autocomplete!